MrWillCom/awesome/README.md

 ## SCSS

-*   [CLCK0622/11ty-Serene](https://github.com/CLCK0622/11ty-Serene) - A minimal theme for a landing page.
-Built with 11ty and Tailwind CSS.
+*   [CLCK0622/11ty-Serene](https://github.com/CLCK0622/11ty-Serene) - A minimal theme for a landing page and an integrated blog.
+Built with 11ty and Sass.

 *   [nileane/TangerineUI-for-Mastodon](https://github.com/nileane/TangerineUI-for-Mastodon) - A Tangerine redesign for Mastodon's Web UI. 🍊🐘